TrackerJack/TrackerJack/docs/source/panel_options.rst

     .. image:: images/SelectItems.gif
         :alt: Add Pointcloud Name

-3. Enter a name for the new point cloud (new null layers)
+3. Enter a name for the new point cloud (new null layers) in the name field.

     .. image:: images/AEPanelAdd2.png
         :alt: Add Pointcloud Name